Multiple Bodies12.1 - Be able to identify the operation of each of the following in our Solar System:

 Orbits do not always remain the same.
 Scientists can run predictions on gradual changes to orbits, so we know Earth’s orbit will become even more circular (have less orbital eccentricity.
 The Moon’s orbit around Earth is increasing every year by 4cm as a result of tidal acceleration.

-Orbital Resonance is where two or more bodies orbiting another larger body, such as moons around a planet or two planets around the Sun, have orbital periods that have a gravitational effect on one another as to have orbital periods that use a time ration.
+Orbital Resonance is where two or more bodies orbiting another larger body, such as moons around a planet or two planets around the Sun, have orbital periods that have a gravitational effect on one another so their orbital periods use a time ratio.
 For instance, Pluto makes two orbits for every three of Neptune.
 Jupiter’s moon Io makes two orbits for every one of Europa and every four of Ganymede.
 Jupiter itself orbits the Sun five times for every two of Saturn.

 Lagrangian points are locations relative to two bodies where a smaller object can maintain a position in orbit.
 Positions L4 and L5 are the most stable.
 Asteroids known as Trojans follow and precede Jupiter on the same orbit at 60°.
 At Saturn there is a co-orbital configuration between the moons Tethys which shares an orbit with Telesto and Calypso located at 60° with respect to Saturn.